jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) have particular regard to any advice received on a draft proposed policy statement or plan from those iwi authorities.
 (2) When a local authority provides a copy of the relevant draft proposed policy statement or plan in accordance with subclause (1), it must allow adequate time and opportunity for the iwi authorities to consider the draft and provide advice on it.

+### 4B Pre-notification requirement for proposed rule that controls fishing
+(1) If a regional council intends to propose in a regional coastal plan a rule (proposed rule) that controls fishing in an area,—
+  (a) the council must complete the assessment required under section 32(2A) and give it to the Director-General; and (b) the Director-General must, within 40 working days, advise the council of their decision on whether they concur with the proposed rule.
+(2) In deciding whether to concur with a proposed rule that controls fishing, the Director-General must have regard only to the matters described in section 32(2A).
+(3) The Director-General must concur with the proposed rule only if they— (a) are satisfied that the rule will not have an undue adverse effect on the matters described in section 32(2A)﻿(a); and (b) have consulted Te Ohu Kai Moana about their proposed decision.
+(4) If the Director-General concurs with the proposed rule,— (a) the Director-General must advise the regional council in writing of their decision; and (b) the council may notify the rule.
+(5) If the Director-General does not concur with the proposed rule,— (a) the Director-General must—
+    (i) advise the regional council in writing of their decision; and (ii) include reasons for their decision; and
+  (b) the council must not notify the rule in the plan unless—
+    (i) the council revises the rule to address the Director-General’s concerns as set out in their decision; and (ii) the Director-General advises the council in writing that they concur with the revised rule.
+(6) In this section,—
+  - **adverse effect** has the meaning given in section 186C of the Fisheries Act 1996
+  - **Director-General** means the Director-General of the Ministry for Primary Industries
+  - **Te Ohu Kai Moana** has the meaning given in section 5(1) of the Maori Fisheries Act 2004.

 ### 5 Public notice and provision of document to public bodies
 (1) A local authority that has prepared a proposed policy statement or plan must— (a) prepare an evaluation report for the proposed policy statement or plan in accordance with section 32 and have particular regard to that report when deciding whether to proceed with the statement or plan; and